 Period Activity Prior to start of semester, student selects project topic and gets approval from supervisor.
-Weekly meetings during the semester with supervisor for technical guidance on project work Laboratory work during the semester subject to arrangement with technical staff Week 1 Overview of project work - Introductory talk by Project Coordinator 4pm Friday: deadline for registering your thesis topic and supervisor name via Moodle portal 'EET School Thesis/Project' Week 1-4 Provide Thesis/Project details for each assessment via Moodle course page 'ELEC9451 Research Project A T1/2019' For start, provide general thesis/project topic, your name and supervisor's name.
+Weekly meetings during the semester with supervisor for technical guidance on project work

+Laboratory work during the semester subject to arrangement with technical staff Week 1 Overview of project work - Introductory talk by Project Coordinator for registering your thesis topic and supervisor name via Moodle portal 'EET School Thesis/Project' Design Thesis (Project details for seek acceptant via Moodle portal) Week 1-4 Provide Thesis/Project details for each assessment via Moodle course page 'ELEC9451 Research Project A T2 2019' For start, provide general thesis/project topic, your name and supervisor's name.
 Thesis/project topic does not have to final at this stage as you can modify it till week 10.
 The details should be provided for each assessment.
 In this course, the assessments are PART A SEMINAR ASSESSMENT and PART A REPORT ASSESSMENT.
-To provide the details for PART A SEMINAR ASSESSMENT, follow the steps below Go to ME Project A Seminar (click to expand the section) Click on PART A SEMINAR ASSESSMENT, follow the steps below Go to ME Project A REPORT A SEMINAR ASSESSMENT, To provide the details for PART A REPORT ASSESSMENT Week 2 Thesis guide seminar by Prof. Victor Solo Week 5 Risk Management Form completed and approved by supervisor If applicable, ethics approval required from relevant authority Week 8-9 Seminars, location and time to be announced during Week 10 Apart from their own presentations, students must attend at least 6 other seminars as a compulsory requirement.
+To provide the details for PART A SEMINAR ASSESSMENT, follow the steps below Week 2 ■ Thesis guide seminar by Prof. Victor Solo Week 5 Risk Management Form completed and approved by supervisor If applicable, ethics approval required from relevant authority Week 8-9 Seminars, location and time to be announced during Week 10 Apart from their own presentations, students must attend at least 6 other seminars as a compulsory requirement.
 Week 10 12pm Thursday: deadline for submission of your "Seminar Attendance Form" and the report via Moodle.